 To run MODELLER with the script file model-default.py above, do the following:

-(Note that if you don't have Python installed on your machine, you can run the last step by typing 'mod10.4 model-default.py' instead.)
+(Note that if you don't have Python installed on your machine, you can run the last step by typing 'mod9.24 model-default.py' instead.)

-(MODELLER should work just like an ordinary Python module without any additional setup on Mac OS, Windows with any version of Python between 2.3 and 3.11, or using the RPM install on Linux with any version of Python between 2.3 and 3.11.
+(Note: if you have Python installed on your system, you may be able to use MODELLER as an ordinary Python module.
+This works automatically on Mac OS X, Windows with any version of Python between 2.3 and 3.8, or using the RPM install on Linux with any version of Python between 2.3 and 3.8.
 On other systems, you may need to set the PYTHONPATH and LD_LIBRARY_PATH variables, or create symlinks to the relevant directories, so that your system can find the MODELLER Python modules and dynamic libraries, respectively.)